adrulpz/digital-garden-jekyll-template/_notes/MeshFEM.md

 - **No volumetric modeling**: All simulations are performed on 2.5D sheets (surface inflation).
 Volume-preserving inflatables or fully 3D forms are outside the scope of this library.

 - **Input validation is minimal**: Dangling vertices or malformed edge topologies can lead to meshing or simulation errors.
-Users are expected to preprocess and verify input geometry.
+Users are expected to pre-process and verify input geometry.